fernandobbellelis/scilladb_groq_rag/README.md

 This project is dedicated to addressing and overcoming the challenges I faced with a specific client who complained about the response time of a Retrieval-Augmented Generation (RAG) chatbot one year ago.
 At that time, I was at a loss on how to optimize the RAG chatbot for faster response times.
 However, with advancements in technology and newfound knowledge, I am now equipped to tackle the root cause of those issues.

 This project is a culmination of my determination to solve the problem by leveraging modern technologies.
-It integrates embeddings generated using ModernBert, stored and retrieved efficiently with ScillaDB, and utilizes Groq as the LLM (Language Learning Model) provider.
+It integrates embeddings generated using ModernBert, stored and retrieved efficiently with ScillaDB, and utilizes Groq as the LLM (Language Learning Model) provider, and lastly the API framework is Sanic.

 ## Key Components